 Enter the Children's Garden through a tree-lined walkway, with whimsical paths encouraging children to pay attention to the trees around them.
 Look down to see the names of each path engraved in the ground and try to spot matching trees along the path.
 Can you find Oak-A Avenue, Elm Expressway, and Ash Alley?
 Try a new route each time you enter the Garden.

-- The Backyard Discover Garden features familiar things that children might recognize in their own backyard, uniquely designed to encourage deeper exploration.
+Located within the Children's Garden, The Backyard Discovery Garden features familiar things that children might recognize in their own backyard, uniquely designed to encourage deeper exploration.
 Enter under a colorful pergola, then start exploring!
 There are four mini-gardens for you to discover.
 Can you find spitting frogs, larger-than-life musical flowers, a windmill, and a dog house?